retypeapp/retype/guides/cli.md

 The `--help` option can be passed with any command to get additional details, for instance `retype watch --help` will return all options for the `retype watch` command.

+The command `retype --version` will return the current version number of your Retype install.
+See all public Retype [releases](https://github.com/retypeapp/retype/releases).

-Let's go through each of the `retype` CLI commands, or be sure to check out the [Getting Started](getting-started.md) guide for step by instructions on using each of these commands.
+Let's go through each of the `retype` CLI commands and be sure to check out the [Getting Started](getting-started.md) guide for step by instructions on using each of these commands.

 ---